+Number of triggers

-Number of Triggers: The number of triggers indicated as agree/strongly agree in the Breathlessness Triggers Survey were summed for each participant.
-The mean (SD) number of triggers in the asthma and ILO cohorts were 11 (6) and 13 (5) respectively, p=0.132.
-Types of Triggers: The proportions of participants in each cohort reporting each trigger of breathlessness are presented in figure 1a-f and summarised below.
+The number of triggers indicated as agree/strongly agree in the Breathlessness Triggers Survey was summed for each participant.
+The mean (SD) number of triggers in the asthma and ILO cohorts was 11 (6) and 13 (5) respectively, P = .132.